Atherosclerosis is a condition where the arteries become narrowed and hardened due to a buildup of plaque around the artery wall.

-The disease disrupts the flow of blood around the body, posing serious cardiovascular complications.
-In this article, we will explain how and why atherosclerosis develops; we will also discuss its symptoms, treatment, and diagnosis.
+The disease disrupts the flow of blood around the body, posing the risk of serious complications.
+This MNT Knowledge Center article will explain how and why atherosclerosis develops as well as its symptoms and treatments.

 Arteries carry blood from the heart to the rest of the body.
-They are lined by a thin layer of cells that keeps them smooth and allows blood to flow easily; this is called the endothelium.
+They are lined with a thin layer of cells that keeps them smooth and allows blood to flow easily.
+This is called the endothelium.

-Atherosclerosis starts when the endothelium becomes damaged, allowing low-density lipoproteins (LDL - bad) cholesterol to accumulate in the artery wall.
+Atherosclerosis starts when the endothelium becomes damaged, allowing the harmful type of cholesterol to build up in the artery wall.

 Sometimes, the plaque grows to a certain size and stops growing, causing the individual no problems.
 However, sometimes, the plaque clogs up the artery, disrupting the flow of blood around the body.
 This makes blood clots more likely, which can result in life-threatening conditions.

 In some cases, the plaque eventually, breaks open.
-If this happens, blood cell fragments, called thrombocytes (or platelets), accumulate in the affected area.
-These fragments may then stick together, forming blood clots.
-In the brain this can cause strokes, in the heart it can cause a heart attack.
+If this happens, platelets gather in the affected area and can stick together, forming blood clots.
+This can block the artery, leading to life-threatening complications, such as stroke and heart attack.

 The first signs of atherosclerosis can begin to develop during adolescence, with streaks of white blood cells appearing on the artery wall.
-Most often, there are no symptoms until a plaque ruptures or the blood flow is very restricted, which typically takes many years to occur.
+Most often, there are no symptoms until a plaque ruptures, or the blood flow is very restricted.
+This typically takes many years to occur.